-The 2020 BMW 4 Series Convertible has been seen testing in Germany.
-It gets a soft-top roof instead of the metal one fitted to the old model.
+A camouflaged prototype 2020 BMW 4 Series Convertible has been seen in a cold-weather test ahead of its late 2019 release date.
 Keep reading for the car’s price, specs and release date

 Sign up to our newsletter